JLT Novices' Chase (Grade 1)

 Our tip will be online shortly.
 Please check back soon.

-The Grade One JLT Novices’ Chase is a 2m,4f steeplechase open to all novice chasers aged five and over.
-The race, established back in 2011, sees all declared runners tackled 17 fences and will be held this year on Thursday 16th March.
+The Grade One JLT Novices’ Chase is a two mile, four furlong steeplechase open to all novice chasers aged five and over.
+The race, established back in 2011, sees all declared runners tackled 17 fences.
+It will be held this year on Thursday 16th March.

 There have only been 5 runnings of the JLT Novices Chase so far – here are the standout trends: